dghost/quake2vr/README.md

 In addition to the console commands, a variety of variables exist that can be used to adjust your experience.
 Where possible they are compatible with RiftQuake settings.
 These are the settings supported:

 - `vr_aimmode` - Sets the current aim mode.
 Default is mode 6.
 Supported aim modes are:
-    1. Head aiming
+    1. Head aiming .
-    2. Head aiming + mouse pitch
+    2. Head aiming + mouse pitch. *Warning: this mode does not work with multiplayer.*
-    3. Mouse aiming
+    3. Mouse aiming.
-    4. Mouse aiming + mouse pitch
+    4. Mouse aiming + mouse pitch. *Warning: this mode does not work with multiplayer.*
-    5. Decoupled aiming within a deadzone.
-Aim pitch is relative to head.
-    6. Decoupled aiming within a deadzone.
-Aim pitch is absolute.
+    5. Partially decoupled view.
+Aim confined to a deadzone on screen.
+This is equivalent to TF2/HL2 `vr_moveaim_mode 2`.
+    6. Decoupled view.
+Aim is confined to a deadzone relative to body direction with moving to the horizontal edges turning the body.
+Movement is in the view direction.
+This is equivalent to TF2/HL2 `vr_moveaim_mode 3`.
+Note: this is the same as mode 7 with `vr_viewmove 1` set.
+    7. Decoupled view.
+Aim is confined to a deadzone relative to body direction with moving to the horizontal edges turning the body.
+Movement is in the view direction.
+This is equivalent to TF2/HL2 `vr_moveaim_mode 4`.
+Note: setting `vr_viewmove 1` while in this aim mode is the same as aim mode 6.
+    8. Fully decoupled view/aim.
+View is absolute in that you must physically turn all the way around to look behind you.
+- `vr_aimmode_deadzone_pitch` - Sets the vertical area of the mode 5/6/7 deadzone in degrees.
+Default is 60 degrees.
-- `vr_aimmode_deadzone` - Sets the horizontal area of the mode 5/6 deadzone in degrees.
+- `vr_aimmode_deadzone_yaw` - Sets the horizontal area of the mode 5/6/7 deadzone in degrees.
 Default is 30 degrees.
 - `vr_autoenable` - Automatically enable the Rift when possible.
 - `vr_crosshair` - Enables or disables the crosshair.
 Default is on, set to 0 to disable.
 - `vr_crosshair_brightness` - Sets the brightness of the crosshair.
 Default is 75%.